|This still-functioning Altair 8800b from 1976 is housed in the Media

 Users interact with the Altair via a set of eight switches that correspond to eight different data lines that transfer data to the CPU; up is 1, down is 0.
 Given that it did not come with a keyboard or monitor (you could, however, buy these as peripherals for the 8800b, a slightly later model), the output is a set of eight red LED lights that correpond to the switches.
 What beautiful simplicity.
 The contrast with our contemporary, slick, closed devices couldn’t be more stark as here, we finally have some basic experience of the fundamental operations of a computer.
 As Ed Roberts puts it, their goal was to create “a real, fully operational computer that was fully expandable and at least in principal could do anything that a general purpose minicomputer of the time could do.”

 The Altair may not be fast, but it certainly is a fascinating reminder of what computing once was, and perhaps even could be again.

-Reading Writing Interfaces: From the Digital to the Bookbound, soon forthcoming from University of Minnesota Press.
+Lori Emerson is author of Reading Writing Interfaces: From the Digital to the Bookbound, soon forthcoming from University of Minnesota Press.
 She is assistant professor of English, as well as the founder and director of the Media Archaeology Lab, at the University of Colorado at Boulder.

 “This is the first book to bridge the fields of media archaeology and literary studies, specifically poetry and poetics.
 It offers new readings—and sometimes a first reading—of important texts, it performs historical spadework that adds to the existing narratives of how the personal computer has evolved, and it contributes to current critical conversations by making the category of interface central to its explorations of textual materiality.”—Matthew G. Kirschenbaum, author of Mechanisms: New Media and the Forensic Imagination